MiscellaneousStuff/tlol-py/README.md

-This module requires the `EnableReplayApi=1` flag to be added to `.\Config\game.cfg` within the League of Legends installation directory, underneath the `[General]` section so it should like:
+This module requires the `EnableReplayApi=1` flag to be added to `.\Config\game.cfg` within the League of Legends installation directory, underneath the `[General]` section so it should look like:

 ```config
 [General]
 ...
 EnableReplayApi=1
 ```

+It may also be necessary to add this to `.\DATA\cfg\game.cfg` if this file exists.